dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ## Parameter Summary

 Parameter `LocalizationModes` consist of a group of localizaion mode objects.
-Each localization mode object includes a candidate mode and a series of auxiliary parameters.
+Each localization mode object includes a candidate mode and a series of auxiliary mode arguments.
 The structure of the localization mode object is shown as follow:

-### Child Parameters
+### Mode Arguments

 <table style = "text-align:left">
     <thead>
         <tr>
-            <th nowrap="nowrap">Child Parameter Name</th>
+            <th nowrap="nowrap">Mode Argument Name</th>
-            <th nowrap="nowrap">Child Parameter Summary</th>
+            <th nowrap="nowrap">Mode Argument Summary</th>
         </tr>
     </thead>
     <tr>